Sentro: 2006–2008; Andanar era

 On October 2, 2006, the newscast exchanged timeslots with Big News, the evening news program of the network.
 Susi and Sotto were later replaced by Martin Andanar, who became the final anchor of the newscast.

-On June 25, 2007, Sentro was reformatted into an all-English newscast, as an answer to QTV's News on Q, despite the retention of the name and some of the opening text and ending reminders still in Filipino.
+On June 25, 2007, Sentro was reformatted into an all-English newscast, as an answer to Q's News on Q, despite the retention of the name and some of the opening text and ending reminders still in Filipino.
 This used to be the language of Big News before its main language was changed to Filipino in 2004.

-On August 8, 2008, Sentro, together with Big News, aired its final broadcast; it is also the last program to be aired on ABC 5 before it signed off for the last time at around 10:00pm, and rebranded the next day as TV5.
+On August 8, 2008, Sentro, alongside Big News, aired its final broadcast; it is also the last program to be aired on ABC 5 before it signed off for the last time at around 10:00pm, and rebranded the next day as TV5.

 Anchors

 Martin Andanar served as an anchor.